 In 2001, the Committee on the Rights of the Child, the body of experts that monitors the implementation of the Convention, published a paper (called a General Comment) that explained and elaborated on the right to education.

-The General Comment 1 on the aims of education provides a very clear overview of what the right to education means in practice:
+The General Comment 1 on the aims of education provides a very clear overview of what the right to education means in practice.
+It said that:

 - Education must be provided in a way that respects the inherent dignity of the child and enables the child to express his or her views in accordance with article 12 (1) and to participate in school life.

-- Education must also be provided in a way that respects the strict limits on discipline reflected in article 28 (2) and promotes non-violence in school.
+- Education must respect the strict limits on discipline reflected in article 28 and promote non-violence in school.